 Crouching over his broken form, she placed him back together, and crushed the flowers onto his chest.
 From her grief, golden threads flowed over him, and his body renewed itself.

-He raised his eyes to her, as slowly he stood, watching the sea flow on towards the horizon.
-Clasping hands, they shifted into a pair of swans, and flew away.
-Far over the sea, and on up into the heavens.
-Golden light rippling over the forests of oak and ash.
+He raised his eyes to her as, slowly, he stood, watching the sea flow on, towards the horizon.
+Clasping hands, they shifted into a pair of swans, and flew away, far over the sea, and on, up into the heavens, golden light rippling over the forests of oak and ash.

-Along the starlit path they flew, until, at last, they resumed their forms.
+Along the starlit path they flew until, at last, they resumed their forms.
 The Sun Maiden kissed his cheek, and was gone.
-As alone in the darkness Menulis watched her leave.
-A fragment of amber in his hand, and a deep gash across his face.
+Alone in the darkness, Menulis watched her leave, with a fragment of amber in his hand, and a deep gash across his face.

-As the tides ebbed and flowed to his waxing and waning, so in winter he would rise a little earlier.
-A pale wraith in the blue sky as he watched her descend in a shimmer of gold into the sea.
-For she was bound to go to the ends of the earth, where the silver apples grow, and descend with the dead into the underworld, before rising anew each day.
+As the tides ebbed and flowed, to his waxing and waning so, in winter, he would rise a little earlier, a pale wraith in the blue sky, as he watched her descend, in a shimmer of gold, into the sea.
+For, she was bound to go to the ends of the earth, where the silver apples grow, and descend with the dead, into the underworld, before rising anew each day.

-The seasons unfolded this way, for despite the wrath of Perkunas, they loved each other in secret.
-Thousands of years may pass, but still they will meet for a few moments each year.
-A golden halo glimmering in the darkness, all stars visible over the sea.
+The seasons unfolded this way for, despite the wrath of Perkunas, they loved each other, in secret.
+Thousands of years may pass, but still they will meet, for a few moments, each year, a golden halo, glimmering in the darkness, all the stars visible over the sea.

 Orpheus